 A recognised leader in defamation, privacy, phone hacking and internet litigation

 Superyacht owners, the vessel, companies and individuals in the yachting industry can suffer lasting damage through libel, slander and misrepresentation.
-The power and reach of social media sites means that a reputation can be badly damaged at the click of a button.
+The power and reach of social media sites mean that a reputation can be badly damaged at the click of a button.
 Ill thought through or malicious comments can stay online permanently.
 Meanwhile, internet giants, such as Google, can and do bring up these posts when an individual’s name is searched.
-As well as being a search engine, Google also provides the framework for blogs which can also be defamatory.
-The firm has acted in the lead case prior to the passing of the Defamation Act 2013 (Thornton v Daily Telegraph) and the lead case post the passing of the 2013 Act (Lachaux v Independent).
+Taylor Hampton is a leading reputation management firm based opposite the High Court in the Strand, London.
+The firm acted in the lead case prior to the passing of the UK Defamation Act 2013 (Thornton v Daily Telegraph) and the lead case post the passing of the 2013 Act (Lachaux v Independent).

-Superyacht management and crew can rest assured that such matters can be dealt with efficiently and effectively with lawyers who have first-hand knowledge of working within the media.
-Our defamation experts have successfully restored both individual and business reputations damaged by defamation (libel and slander), malicious falsehood and breaches of privacy.
+Our defamation experts have successfully acted to protect both individual and business reputations damaged by defamation (libel and slander), malicious falsehood and breaches of privacy.

 Privacy and Phone Hacking